-• Being in possession of a mobile phone or smart watch (or any other electronic communication device, e.g. ipod, headphones) is regarded as cheating and is subject to severe penalty from the awarding bodies: As it is very difficult to determine what is a normal watch and what is a smart watch the school has made the decision to ban ALL watches.
-Each exam room will have a digital or analogue clock available for students.
+Being in possession of a mobile phone or smart watch (or any other electronic communication device, e.g. ipod, airpods, headphones etc.) is regarded as cheating and is subject to severe penalty from the awarding bodies.
+Each exam room will have a digital or analogue clock visible to students.